anonwins/monero-block-scanner-php/README.md

 Fetch blocks and transactions from a Monero daemon via RPC.

 ### 2. Transaction Parsing (Offline)
 All cryptographic logic runs locally and offline.
-The scanner returns candidate outputs that pass cryptographic pre-filtering, requiring final verification against your authoritative subaddress database (see [Expected False Positives](#cryptographic-filtering)).
+The scanner returns candidate outputs that pass cryptographic pre-filtering, requiring final verification against your authoritative subaddress database (see [Cryptographic Filtering](#cryptographic-filtering)).

 ## Requirements